kim-ja/Windsualise/README.md

 9) If you want to go back to the initial plotting frequency, type **default** into the sampling frequency fill-box and press Apply.

 10) If you want to export the dataset, after resampling and modifying time frame, you MUST press Apply.
-Then you can press the export button.
+Then you can press the Export button.